fem-rs/UltraTabletDriver-pth660/README.md

 # UltraTabletDriver
 This is really good tablet driver mostly for playing Osu!
+Edited by cat for support of the PTH-660 (Wacom intuos pro medium)

 It is in C++...
 That means it is extremly fast and low latency - Faster than OpenTabletDriver